Trade union sponsorship of UK members of Parliament: Sponsorship of MPs from other parties

 Although the large majority of trade unions sponsored MPs initially from the Liberal Party, and later from the Labour Party, a few tried to spread their sponsorship between different parties.
 James Mawdsley stood as a Conservative-Labour candidate in 1899, as did Fortescue Flannery of the Amalgamated Society of Engineers in 1906, but neither was elected.

 From 1895 on, the National Union of Teachers sponsored candidates.
 It did not affiliate to any party, but attempted to balance the number of candidates between the Liberal, Labour and Conservative parties.
 From 1922 onwards, the majority of successful candidate were from the Labour Party, and although it continued to sponsor member of the other parties, it sometimes failed to interest candidates in standing for the other parties.

 The Scottish Miners' Federation did not develop a relationship with the Liberal Party.
 It initially sponsored candidates from the Scottish United Trades Councils Labour Party, then the Independent Labour Party, followed by the Scottish Workers' Representation Committee.
 The Durham Colliery Mechanics' Association stood John Wilkinson Taylor in 1906 as an independent candidate, and Ebby Edwards was sponsored as an independent by the Northumberland Miners' Association in 1918.
 Of these, only Taylor was elected, and he later joined the Labour Party.

 The National Farmers' Union sponsored a National Party candidate and five independents at the 1918 UK general election, none of whom were elected.
 At the 1922 election, it sponsored three independents and four Conservative party candidates, of whom only the Conservatives were elected, and it continued to sponsor Conservative candidates until 1935.
-However, it was not part of the trade union movement and the sponsored candidates did not have a similar status to sponsored MPs in the Labour Party.
+However, the National Farmers' Union was not part of the trade union movement and the sponsored candidates did not have a similar status to sponsored MPs in the Labour Party.

 The United Patternmakers' Association's general secretary, George Buchanan, remained with the Independent Labour Party after it split from the Labour Party in 1931, and it sponsored him in that election.
 By 1935, the union withdrew official sponsorship for him, but it set up a voluntary fund to back him to which members could choose to donate.
 He subsequently returned to the Labour Party.